CaptKraken/moodle-block-last-access-course/README.md

 ### **\**Install this at your own risk, I am not responsible for any damage to your site!**\**

 # Introduction
 This is a plugin block for Moodle.
-This block shows all user's courses sorted by the most recent course viewed.
+This block shows user's courses sorted by the most recently viewed.

 ![Last Access Course Screenshot](https://i.ibb.co/syjB5QH/Screen-Shot-2021-06-19-at-10-47-56-AM.png)